AlphaGenes/AlphaPeel/docs/source/usage.rst

   id3 id1 id2
   id4 id1 id2

-If work on sex chromosome.
-0 refer to male, and 1 refer to female.
+When working with X chromosome use this format - add sex information in the fourth column (0 indicates male and 1 indicates female):

 ::